StarConKW/starconkw.github.io/_pages/coc.md

-**Unacceptable behaviors include:** intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant in our community online, at all related events and in one-on-one communications carried out in the context of community business.
+**Unacceptable behaviors include:** intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant in our community online, at all related events, and in one-on-one communications carried out in the context of community business.
 Community event venues may be shared; please be respectful to all patrons of these locations.